-Consider the following MAS \HB{with decoupled agent dynamics}\footnote{\HB{Decoupled agent dynamics is common for multi-agent systems, e.g., a group of robots.} Our results are extendable to the case of coupled dynamics.
+Consider the following MAS with decoupled agent dynamics\footnote{Decoupled agent dynamics are commonly assumed in MASs; for example, a group of robots.
+Our results are extendable to the case of coupled dynamics.
 In that case, the coupling relationship in agents' dynamics has to be taken into account in the design of the local cost function and the learning graph in next subsection.
-The details are explained in Remark \ref{re coupled dynamics}.}:
+Details are explained in Remark \ref{re coupled dynamics}.}:

-where $x_i\in\mathbb{R}^n$, $u_i\in\mathbb{R}^m$, $A_i$ and $B_i$ are assumed to be unknown.
+where $x_i\in\mathbb{R}^n$, $u_i\in\mathbb{R}^m$, $A_i\in\mathbb{R}^{n\times n}$ and $B_i\in\mathbb{R}^{n\times m}$ are assumed to be unknown.
 The entire system dynamics becomes